sripwoud/flight-surety/README.md

 - Register other airlines.
 - Can register flights
-- Withdraw amount credited to them following flight ticket purchases by passengers.
+- Withdraw the amount credited to them following flight ticket purchases by passengers.

 ### Passengers